k1r0s/kaop-ts/docs/faq.md

 > You can prevent main method execution by calling `meta.prevent`.

 > Some contexts or metadata may be accessible in several cases.
 For example: trying to modify method arguments at `after` join point doesn't have any sense. *Maybe for communication purposes between advices*.

-> You should not perform async calls during `beforeInstance` join points because you will mess up instantiation of that class.

-> Async advices return 'undefined'